CMake in AimRT

 OFF

-Whether to use local protoc tool
+Whether to use the local protoc tool

 AIMRT_USE_PROTOC_PYTHON_PLUGIN